df: data frame; time: X; status: delta

 Comparing Survival Rates

-• Motivation: compare event incidence across groups for treatment/exposure effect
+- Motivation: compare event rate across groups for treatment/exposure effect

 Two-Group Comparison: Set-up